 - Pre-Season Team Practice is not allowed. - First Practice Date is the Monday of NFHS Week 33. - Scrimmage Rule does apply. - The Date of the First Contest allowed is the Monday of NFHS Week 37.
 Eligibility and schedules must be filed online. - Maximum number of regular season contests is 16 matches.
-Maximum of two tournaments with each tournament counting as two matches. - Off-Season team practice is not allowed. - In the Summer there are no restrictions in regard to practice. - Dead Period Rule does apply.
+Maximum of two tournaments with each Tournament counting as two matches. - Off-Season team practice is not allowed. - In the Summer there are no restrictions in regard to practice. - Any school starting soccer for the first time may have five days of Pre-Season practice prior to the first season the sport begins. - Dead Period Rule does apply.